amandaghassaei/gpu-io/docs/GLSL1_Polyfills.md

 `TI` = `int` | `ivec2` | `ivec3` | `ivec4`
 `TU` = `uint` | `uvec2` | `uvec3` | `uvec4`

-(note that any unsigned integer types will be cast as signed integer types within the GLSL1 fragment shader, as there is no unsigned integer types in GLSL1)
+(Note that any unsigned integer types will be cast as signed integer types within the GLSL1 fragment shader, as there are no unsigned integer types in GLSL1)

 ## Types